teklal/global-services/app/services/_logs/logs-lpscm_en.md

 National Societies may require Logistics and Procurement Services, Fleet Services and Country-Level Logistics Services from the International Federation of Red Cross and Red Crescent Societies (IFRC) when implementing humanitarian and development programmes.
 The IFRC responds to this need through its Logistics Procurement and Supply Chain Management (LPSCM) set up.

-In providing these services, the IFRC contributes to ensuring accountability to donors and beneficiaries by providing an efficient and effective means to maintain internal controls, ensuring value for money.
+In providing these services, the IFRC contributes to ensuring accountability to donors and affected population by providing an efficient and effective means to maintain internal controls, ensuring value for money.

 Through its global logistics network and structures, the LPSCM has the capacity to deliver the following services to the IFRC operations and National Societies: